-We now have 5 Seed Survivor displays: One large exhibit, two mobile classrooms and two community displays.
+We now have 6 Seed Survivor displays: One large exhibit, two mobile classrooms and three community displays.
 At our displays, students explore multi-media and virtual reality games, a sunflower seed planting station, talking walls and much more.
-The content is perfect for grade 3 and 4 but all ages can have fun at Seed Survivor.
+The content is perfect for grade 3 to 4 but all ages can have fun at Seed Survivor.

 Seed Survivor was designed to teach youth that plants need water, light, healthy soil, and nutrients to survive.